It's never too early to start planning next year's strategy.

 Analyze the competition's services in terms of features, value, and target patients.
 How do they market them?
 How do patients see your competition?
 How do referring physicians view your competition?
 Take an honest look at their offerings.
 Is your quality commensurate?
 Do you have similar offerings?
 What is the unique value you provide that competitors don't or can't?
 Emphasize these benefits in your marketing.

-You will not do your practice any good if you allow bias toward your own physicians, staff, and services to cloud your judgment.
+Compile a list of competitor strengths and weaknesses and remember to be objective.
+You'll do your practice no good if you allow bias toward your own physicians, staff, and services to cloud your judgment.
 Try to see the competition's practice as though you were them.
 What makes their practice so great?
 If they are growing rapidly, what is it about their practice that's promoting that growth?

 By evaluating yourself against your competition, you'll likely find new ideas for your practice.
 While compiling a competitive analysis is an interesting piece of work, it can indeed be challenging.
 Consequently, you may want to seek the help of a healthcare consultant to guide you through this process.
 You'll learn a lot about your market and in the process become a more valuable resource for your patients and referring physicians.

 From there, you will want to get into an abbreviated strategic planning process.That is, development of a plan (with timelines and objectives!) for what you plan to accomplish for 2023.Strategic planning is an essential business activity.
 However, several common mistakes must be understood so that physician owners can guard against them.
 Pointing out these mistakes is not a criticism of the process but acknowledgement of improper implementation.
 Medical practice leaders must recognize both the benefits and the potential pitfalls of strategic planning, because it is their responsibility to ensure that strategic planning is conducted properly to achieve the desired goals.
 Here are four of the most-common planning mistakes we find: